Compositional data analysis for modelling and forecasting mortality using the {\alpha}-transformation: Application to real data

 \subsection{Forecasts of mortality: A case study on Italian female mortality}

-The country-specific model accuracy shows that the $\alpha$\nobreakdash-transformation performs comparably to, or better than, the CLR transformation in 22 countries/regions for females and 23 for males.
-Using the Italian female data as an example, Figures~\ref{dxf-dx-year-ITA} to \ref{dxf-dx-age-ITA} illustrate the forecast $\hat{d}_{t,x}$ based on both $\alpha$ and CLR transformations for the last holdout year (2018) and for selected 20-year-gapped ages over the years, respectively.

-Based on Figure~\ref{dxf-dx-year-ITA}, it is observed that the age-at-death distribution is negatively skewed and bimodal, with peaks in infancy that later shift towards older ages \cite{HLSWeighted2024, Rob2012}.
-In general, infant mortality is primarily driven by genetic errors or infectious diseases while ageing becomes the main cause of mortality at older ages \cite{Rob2012}.
-According to Abouzahr et al. \cite{Abo2012}, high mortality rates are typically found during infancy and reach their lowest levels between ages 5 and 14, before rising exponentially beyond age 35.
-There might also have some bumps during female reproductive ages, indicating premature mortality due to maternal deaths.
+The results show that the $\alpha$\nobreakdash-transformation performs comparably to or better than the CLR transformation in 20 countries/regions for females and 22 for males.
+Using Italian female data as an example, the forecasted $\hat{d}_{t,x}$ for the last holdout year (2018), shown in Figure~\ref{fig:female-2018-ITA}, demonstrates a negatively skewed, bimodal age-at-death distribution, with an initial peak in infancy shifting towards older ages \cite{HLSWeighted2024, Rob2012}.
+Infant mortality is primarily driven by genetic or infectious factors, whereas ageing dominates at older ages \cite{Rob2012}.
+According to Abouzahr et al. \cite{Abo2012}, mortality rates are typically high in infancy, reach a minimum between ages 5 and 14, and then rise exponentially after age 35.
+Additional bumps are occasionally observed during female reproductive ages, reflecting maternal mortality.

-On the other hand, Figure~\ref{dxf-dx-age-ITA} shows that death counts for infants and younger age groups up to age 80 generally exhibit a decreasing trend over the years, whereas ages 100 and above display an increasing trend, likely reflecting population ageing.
-Both transformations generate forecasts that broadly follow the historical trend.
-However, the $\alpha$\nobreakdash-transformation tends to produce smoother and more stable forecasts, particularly for age groups with volatile and low death counts such as ages 20 and 110+.
-In contrast, the CLR transformation appears more sensitive to variability in sparse data, likely due to the amplifying effect of log-ratio transformations on small values.
+On the other hand, Figure~\ref{fig:female-age-ITA} shows the forecasted $\hat{d}_{t,x}$ of Italian females for selected 20-year-gapped ages over time.
+Death counts generally decline for infants and younger age groups up to age 80, whereas ages 100 and above show an increasing trend, reflecting population ageing.
+Both transformations broadly replicate historical patterns, but the $\alpha$\nobreakdash-transformation yields smoother and more stable forecasts, particularly for age groups with low or volatile death counts, such as ages 20 and 110+.
+In contrast, the CLR transformation appears more sensitive to variability in these ages, likely due to the amplifying effect of log-ratios.

-As the years progress in the test set, forecasts based on $\alpha$\nobreakdash-transformed data retain the trend patterns of $d_{t,x}$, similar to those predicted based on CLR-transformed data.
-Despite yielding similar forecasts, the $\alpha$\nobreakdash-transformation results in lower forecast errors as depicted in Figure~\ref{dxf-error-year-ITA-figure}.
-Furthermore, forecasts from the $\alpha$\nobreakdash-transformed data are more accurate, especially beyond age 75, with a slight decrease in accuracy between ages 86 and 90 as shown in Figure~\ref{dxf-error-age-ITA-figure}.
-More results for females and males can be found in the supplementary materials.
+In summary, the $\alpha$\nobreakdash-transformation produces lower forecast errors than the CLR transformation across the test period and substantially outperforms it at ages above 75, as illustrated in Figures~\ref{fig:female-error-year-ITA} and \ref{fig:female-error-age-ITA}.
+Additional results for both females and males are provided in the Supplemental Material.